 Study away can be a change-your-life experience – and it doesn’t end when you get on the plane to come back.

 Returning home can be both comforting and challenging.
 You’ll see contrasts between your experiences in another culture and your life in the U.S. Coming home is the beginning of the next step along your journey.

-Every fall and spring semester the Wang Center hosts a Returner Welcome event.
+Every fall and spring semester the Wang Center hosts a Welcome Back event for study away alums.

-PLU also offers a Returner Reflection Series.
+PLU also offers a Reflection Series for recent study away alums.
 Faculty and/or administrative leaders guide students recently back from study away through a process of deeply considering many aspects of their experiences.
 This opportunity to thoughtfully contemplate and share with others is offered to students able to commit to attending all scheduled gatherings.
 For more information, please contact the Wang Center.

 You may feel overwhelmed by the American lifestyle.
 You may question the connections between what you’ve experienced abroad and how you live here in the U.S. It may be difficult to find connections to your coursework on campus.
 There are plenty of resources at PLU to help you process your time abroad, connect with other students who have had similar experiences, re-engage in your community and plan for the next phase of your journey.
 You may also want to consider discussing this transition at the PLU Counseling Center.

 Are you working on your applications (jobs, graduate school, etc.) and unsure of how to articulate your study away experiences in a meaningful way?
 Studying away provides students with attributes that can be applied in many aspects of life.
 The Wang Center has developed a workshop to help students identify knowledge, skills, and attitudes developed or strengthened through study away, and then articulate these competencies for professional purposes.

 This video was designed for returned students to complete this workshop independently.